 In her article Google Quietly Going after Virtual Offices, Kristi Hagen shares an example of a business getting banned from Google for their virtual office.

 Kristi’s example depicts a great before and after scenario.
-She cites an example of a company who was succeeding in Google local with a virtual office and then shows the after–the business getting completely banned from Google.
+She cites an example of a company who was succeeding in Google local places with a virtual office and then shows the after–the business getting completely banned from Google.

 Are you willing to trade short-term success for long term destruction?
 My guess is no.